Capital Management Services Group Offering Advice & Services to Traders | Investors | Funds Hedge Fund Offering Documents

 Already Have Hedge Fund Offering Documents?
 We review offering documents for a small fee.
 If you are not sure about the quality of the offering documents you prepared, we will read them and consult with you as needed to improve them.
 Email Us for Support

 What is a Private Placement?
-A private placement is the issuance and sale of a stock of a private company to a private or institutional investor.
 The private placement memorandum (PPM) is a disclosure document that provides potential investors with the terms and conditions of the hedge fund.
 This document is similar to a business plan, except that the emphasis is on the disclosure of facts rather than projected results.
 A PPM includes a discussion of the terms of the offering, the allocation of proceeds, and the risk factors inherent in the business and industry.
 In general, the memorandum must contain all information about the fund, the investment manager, and the securities offered, as well as any other information that would be considered "material" by a potential investor.
 The PPM is accompanied by a subscription agreement and investor questionnaire.
 The subscription agreement is a contract to purchase a specified amount of securities at an agreed price, and contains a statement that the investor has received and reviewed the PPM, is aware of the risk factors, and is a suitable investor.
 The investor questionnaire elicits information about the investor's background, employment and investment or business experience.
 It is used, in part, to confirm the investor's accreditation and sophistication.
 This document should be professionally prepared.
+Need help?
+Contact Us for Assistance

 Private Placement Memorandum (PPM) Checklist Description of Interests Investment Objective and Strategy Fees and Expenses